learningtapestry/metadocs-rb/docs/elements.md

 Content that appears in the same line in a Google Document will appear in the same `Paragraph`, usually in the form of `Text` elements.

+### List Item

+A Paragraph with a bullet or numeric label.

 ### Table, TableRow, TableCell

 Elements used for constructing a `Table`.